re1n0/linux_rocksmith/README.md

 This is the bare minimum to get it to work.
 I don't know if certain changes recommended by other people have a performance impact.

-Last Distro + version tested on is litsed under the title of the guide.
+Last Distro + version tested on is listed under the title of the guide.

 I have only tested the Steam version.